rafael-veloso/bayer/README.md

 After the containers are started you will see this line at your terminal from the frontend container: "Compiled successfully.".

-Warn: The frontend container can take more time to get started, make sure you see this line at the end.
+<b>Warning:</b> The frontend container can take more time to get started, make sure you see this line at the end.

 <img src="docs/screenshot3.png" width="50%" alt="Farmer search view sample">